larry156/CS1XA3/Project02/README.md

 **Description**: This feature makes the webpage's navigation bar "stick" to the top of the window when the user scrolls past it, allowing them to easily navigate to different sections of the page.
 The script will also highlight the section that the user is currently browsing on the navigation bar.
+The navigation bar also includes a button that collapses or expands all collapsible sections.

 **Reference**: stickyNav() code was modified from [this w3schools tutorial](https://www.w3schools.com/howto/howto_js_navbar_sticky.asp) to use jQuery instead.